 “There is no soul without a vigilant angel ˹recording everything˺.”

 - Allah SWT is Capable of reviving all the creatures once again after their death to appear before Him on Judgment Day.

 “Surely He is fully capable of bringing them back ˹to life˺.”

 - The Holy Quran which is guarded by Allah is a conclusive Word of Him and It adjudges between truth and false.

 “Surely this ˹Quran˺ is a decisive word,”

 There are two other deep themes of Surah Al-Tariq that resulted from deep reflection on the verses of the Surah;

-This theme has been stated in the first three verses that talk about the stars and how they guide the night travellers in their journeys by mapping the locations of the bright stars to reach their destination.
+This theme is stated in the first three verses that talk about the stars and how they guide the night travelers in their journeys by mapping the locations of the bright stars to reach their destination.

 Similarly, just like the stars, the Quran can lead them to their right destination in their lives and the afterlife if they follow It.
 Since the two of them are the creations of God.